basnijholt/home-assistant-streamdeck-yaml-addon/README.md

 ## Add-on Configuration ⚙️

+There are two ways to configure the add-on:

+### Option 1: Using individual configuration parameters

-An example add-on configuration is shown below:
+An example add-on configuration using individual parameters is shown below:

 ```yaml
 hass_host: 192.168.1.2